SpartanDigitalDotNet/pantheon-legends/README.md

 # Pantheon Legends

-A Python implementation of the Pantheon Legends model for financial market analysis, converted from C# contracts to idiomatic Python using dataclasses and type hints.
+A Python framework for implementing financial market analysis "legends" (methodologies), converted from C# contracts to idiomatic Python using dataclasses and type hints.

 ## Overview

-Pantheon Legends provides a framework for implementing and orchestrating multiple financial analysis "legends" (methodologies) such as Dow Theory, Wyckoff Method, Elliott Wave, etc. Each legend engine analyzes market data according to its specific methodology and returns structured results.
+Pantheon Legends provides a framework for implementing and orchestrating multiple financial analysis methodologies such as Dow Theory, Wyckoff Method, Elliott Wave, etc. The framework includes example implementations to demonstrate the structure, but **does not include actual legend implementations**.

 ## Features